-A battery doesn’t just go from “good” to “bad.”
-Instead, as you use it, it will slowly degrade.
-The battery’s capacity will decrease and it’ll be able to store less and less power.
-This is a gradual process, and you won’t necessarily notice until you realize you used to get a few more hours of battery power from your device.
+A battery doesn’t just go from good one day to bad the next.
+Instead, batteries slowly degrade over time.
+This capacity decrease is a gradual process—happening over many charge cycles—and you won’t necessarily notice until you realize you used to get a few more hours of battery power from a charge.

 How to View a Device’s Battery Health

 Unfortunately, many devices don’t display battery health warnings ahead of time.
 You’ll either notice a problem yourself or the battery will simply fail.
 Even devices that do include some kind of warning often don’t give you much advance notice.
 It pays to check up on battery health yourself once in a while.

 Here’s how to find battery health information on some common operating systems and devices:

 - Windows Laptops: We recommend NirSoft’s BatteryInfoView to find a Windows laptop’s battery health, but there are other utilities you can use instead.